 What looms, however, may cause the southerners’ Independence Day, which they will mark on July 9, to turn into a pyrrhic celebration…

-I just hope and pray these southerners – who are comprised of all kinds of Black tribes – can avoid the kind of tribal conflicts that continue to beset so many other countries in Africa.
+I just hope and pray these southerners – who are composed of all kinds of Black tribes – can avoid the kind of tribal conflicts that continue to beset so many other countries in Africa.

 (“South Sudan Secedes,” The iPINIONS Journal, February 9, 2011)

-Sadly, here I am, less than three years later, feeling obliged to comment on South Sudanese cannibalizing each other:
+Sure enough, their celebration was pyrrhic.
+Because here I am, less than three years later, feeling obliged to comment on South Sudanese cannibalizing each other:

 South Sudan’s army fought on Sunday with ‘White Army’ ethnic militia, accusing rebels of mobilizing the force despite its offer of a truce to end the conflict in the new country.